miniwinwm/BluePillDemo/BluePillDemo_OptionBytes/readme.txt

 change the user data and write the whole lot back.
 The API is a bit strange as well in HAL, only 1 user data option byte can be written at a time so to write both it's a bit of a job...

-Read existing option bytes and cache in memory
-Unlock 2 flash areas
+Read existing option bytes and cache in memory (this doesn't read the 2 user bytes) Unlock 2 flash areas
 Set the first user data byte in cached memory
 Do a combined erase/write back to flash